nowledge-co/OpenKL/README.md

 For AI agents and automated workflows, see [examples/agents.md](examples/agents.md) for detailed integration patterns and examples.

-For the technical design specification, see [rfcs/0000-openkl-design.md](rfcs/0000-openkl-design.md).
+For the design spec, see [rfcs/0000-openkl-design.md](rfcs/0000-openkl-design.md).

 ### Examples